Eyeing a Kia Forte? Smart choice, but which year is the winner?

 - Luxury options like heated seats and a sunroof in the EX trim

-These years nailed the trifecta: comfort, tech, and reliability.
+These years nailed the trifecta: simplicity, tech, and reliability.
 Hard to beat that combo.

 The Worst Years: 2014, 2015, 2017